Serviced Accommodation

 When to use this calculator

 Use this calculator when evaluating holiday let investments to understand your after-tax returns.
 Essential for comparing FHL properties with standard BTL investments, planning your SA tax strategy, and ensuring your letting pattern qualifies for FHL status.
-Particularly valuable for higher-rate taxpayers who benefit most from full mortgage interest relief.

 Frequently Asked Questions